Some links in this article are affiliate links, which means I earn from qualifying purchases.

 Using a shin guard will also help you dodge that bullet, so you’ll be able to pull the bar up and down without working about yanking the hairs in the process.

-- TheFitGuy Weightlifting Shin Guards – Best Overall
+- TheFitGuy Weightlifting Shin Guards – Best with Straps

 - RockTape Rock Guards – Runner Up